 These are a simple starting point if you have a good travel guide and map you with discover these more and depending how much time you have in Milan.
 You will surely discover an array of interesting attractions and locations about the Milan area of Italy.

-Milan is a pretty simple place to get around, once you have your bearings and you are familiar with a couple of landmarks you will be able to get round with ease.
+Milan is not a difficult city to navigate, once you have your bearings and understand the layout with the help of some local landmarks you will be able to get round with ease.
 You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
-If you want to cover more ground in Milan there are some other alternatives to get around.
-There are safe and reliable buses where passes can be bought to include multiple trips.
-There is also the option to use Milan Taxis, where you can seek local knowledge from your driver.
-What ever method you use to explore Milan ensure you see as much of it as you can.
+If you want to travel greater distances across Milan there are some other alternatives to get around.
+Milan has an extensive Metro System (Metropolitana di Milano) The network consists of 4 lines, identified by different numbers and colors, with a total network length of 101 kilometres (63 miles)and a total of 113 stations.
+There is a city wide bus system where passes can be attained to include multiple journeys.
+If you need flexible transport you can Rent A Car in Milan, there is also the option to use Milan Taxis, where a knowledgeable driver can offer ideas for places to visit.
+Whichever way you plan to explore Milan make sure you see as much of the city as your can.

 If you wish to stay in Milan for longer period of time you'll need a place to rest.
 Milan has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
 If you are a business traveller ensure that the hotel you pick has suitable facilities and is in the right area for your meetings as the traffic in Milan can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Milan also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you do not have a huge accommodation budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whichever type of accommodation you select in Milan ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.